kaspar030/kaspar030.github.io/about.md

 Moin!

-we are embedded software engineers with a love for Open Source, making and braking things, and having fun rethinking the obvious.
+we are embedded software engineers with a love for Open Source, making and breaking things, and having fun rethinking the obvious.
 As long as it blinks, we are in :-)